jnemo44/diy-blog/_content/week10.md

 </div>

 ## **Health**
 Most of this week was done on a treadmill in the BAHAMAS.
 It was awesome.
 However, upon arriving home my wife and 2 of my kids were sick.
 One was up every hour through the night to throw up.
 So yea didn't sleep Friday which meant an off day Saturday and pushing the long run to week 11.
-So a lower volume week, but I havn't gotten sick yet and I was able to execute my long run workout on Monday!
+So a lower volume week, but I haven't gotten sick yet and I was able to execute my long run workout on Monday!
 Body is healthy and strong!